Gov. Holcomb reflects on accomplishments, pandemic response, and what's next

 “Any way that I can wake up with the same excitement and adrenaline every day about achieving goals and measure the progress, that would be enticing to me,” Holcomb said.
 “Whether that’s here, or around the country, or around the world.”

-Holcomb also talked to I-Team 8’s Tim Spears about controversial decisions involving abortion, transgender healthcare, and the death penalty.
+Holcomb also talked to I-Team 8 about controversial decisions involving abortion, transgender health care, and the death penalty.
 News 8 will air that portion of the interview, starting Friday at 5 p.m. on WISH-TV.